MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/MCDRemoteLauncherOptions.md

 ### optionsWithFallbackUri
 `+ (nullable instancetype)optionsWithFallbackUri: (nullable NSString*)fallbackUri  preferredPackageIds: (nullable NSArray<NSString*>*)preferredPackageIds;`

+Creates and initializes a new instance of this class.

 #### Parameters
+* `fallbackUri`

-* `fallbackUri` The fallback URI to launch on the web in case the app launch URI fails.
+The fallback URI to launch on the web in case the app launch URI fails.

+* `preferredPackageIds`

-* `preferredPackageIds` A list of **NSString** objects representing IDs of the apps that should be able to launch with this URI.
+A list of **NSString** objects representing IDs of the apps that should be able to launch with this URI.
 For Windows apps, the ID will be the app's package family name.

 #### Returns
-The initialized [MCDRemoteLauncherOptions](MCDRemoteLauncherOptions.md) if successful, otherwise nil.
+Returns the initialized [MCDRemoteLauncherOptions](MCDRemoteLauncherOptions.md) if successful, otherwise nil.

 ### initWithFallbackUri
 `- (nullable instancetype)initWithFallbackUri:(nullable NSString*)fallbackUri preferredPackageIds:(nullable NSArray<NSString*>*)preferredPackageIds;`

+Creates and initializes a new instance of this class.

 #### Parameters
+* `fallbackUri`

-* `fallbackUri` The fallback URI to launch on the web in case the app launch URI fails.
+The fallback URI to launch on the web in case the app launch URI fails.

+* `preferredPackageIds`

-* `preferredPackageIds` A list of **NSString** objects representing IDs of the apps that should be able to launch with this URI.
+A list of **NSString** objects representing IDs of the apps that should be able to launch with this URI.
 For Windows apps, the ID will be the app's package family name.

 #### Returns
-The initialized [MCDRemoteLauncherOptions](MCDRemoteLauncherOptions.md) if successful, otherwise nil.
+Returns the initialized [MCDRemoteLauncherOptions](MCDRemoteLauncherOptions.md) if successful, otherwise nil.